 The V Series 2019 has decent gray uniformity.
-The edges and especially the corners are darker than the center of the screen.
-There is some dirty screen effect, but not too much to bother casual sports fans.
+The sides and corners of the screen are darker, and there's some dirty screen effect, but not so much as to be bothersome for casual sports fans.
 In darker scenes, the uniformity issues at the edges remain, but the center of the screen is much more uniform.

-The viewing angles are mediocre.
-The gray levels rise fast as you move off angle, and the gamma shifts dramatically at small angles as well.
+The viewing angles are mediocre, though it's good for a VA panel.
+The gray levels rise fast as you move off-angle, and the gamma shifts dramatically at small angles as well.
 This makes the image look washed out at fairly small angles.
-This TV is not the best choice if you have a room with a wide seating arrangement, although it is a good performance for a VA panel.
-This performance is similar to the TCL 3 Series S305.

 Note: During our testing, the black level reached 1.98x its zero degrees value, but never quite reached 2x.
 If it had reached 2x, the Black Level Raise would have scored worse and that would have affected the entire viewing angle scoring.
 This is potentially a problem with our scoring system that we'll revisit in a future test bench update.

 Excellent black uniformity.
-It's almost impossible to notice any backlight bleed on the Vizio V Series 2019, even when you watch in a pitch black room.
+There's almost no visible backlight bleed, even when watching in a pitch black room.

-This TV has good reflection handling, very similar to last year's Vizio D Series 4k 2018.
-The TV has a semi-gloss screen finish that diffuses reflections across the screen, reducing their intensity.
-You should have no issues with reflections with this TV unless you place it across from a bright window.
+This TV has good reflection handling.
+It has a semi-gloss finish that diffuses reflections to reduce their intensity.
+You shouldn't have any issues with reflections unless the TV is placed directly across from a bright window.

 The accuracy of the Vizio V Series 2019 with our pre-calibration settings is good.
-Both the white balance dE and the color dE are slightly lower than 3, and thus mostly enthusiasts will notice the gray and the color inaccuracies.
-The gamma doesn't follow the curve all too well, and thus some scenes are slightly darker whereas others are slightly brighter than they should be.
+Both the white balance dE and the color dE are slightly lower than 3, so only enthusiasts will notice the gray and the color inaccuracies.
+The gamma doesn't follow the curve all too well, so some scenes appear slightly darker whereas others are slightly brighter than they should be.
 The color temperature is warm and the image has a reddish-yellow tint.

 After calibration, the V Series has excellent accuracy.
 Both the white balance dE and the color dE are lowered.
 Any remaining inaccuracies can only be spotted with the aid of a colorimeter.
-The gamma tracks the curve better, although some very bright scenes continue to look darker.
-The color temperature is very closer to the target of 6500K, but maintains a slightly warmer tint.
+The color temperature is much closer to the 6500K target, but maintains a slightly warmer tint.